funderburkjim/testing/README.md

 testing
 =======

 For testing various features of github.
-Nothing important here.
+* numtheory2022  informal learning of number theory, with Python modules